 Utilita has a laser-sharp focus on the prepaid customer segment.
 They recognized that prepaid customers were underserved, and on average were paying a ~20% premium compared to billing customers.
 So how did they get their foot in the door?

 - Smart Meters: They targeted customers who didn’t have smart meters.
 This was a huge upgrade for prepaid customers who weren’t being offered smart meters by larger suppliers at the time.
 It also helped with their commercial value proposition.

 “The cheapest energy is the energy you don’t use” – Bill Bullen, Utilita CEO

 - Digital Experience: This allowed customers to top-up online or on the My Utilita app – so no more trips to the shop.
 They could now top-up from the comfort of their home.

 - Prompt Service: Prepaid customers have much higher call volumes (which results in higher service costs) compared to billing customers.
-Utilita recognised this unique need and created the infrastructure to support customers.
+Utilita recognized this unique need and created the infrastructure to support customers.

 Acquisition Channels: Diversification is key

 Diversification has been key for Utilita over the last few years.

 - In 2012, 90% of Utilita’s customers came from face-to-face interactions.